Nursing FAQ for the General ADN Track

 No. See the table of measures to prove college readiness.

-Applicants to the ADN program that have met the requirements of section 4 of the admission process will be invited by admissions to take the TEAS test.
-Invitations are emailed through student email addresses.
+Applicants to the ADN program that have met the requirements 1 and 4 of the admission process will be invited by admissions to take the TEAS test.
+Invitations are emailed through SCC student email addresses only.
+NOTE: Just because you are invited to take the TEAS does not mean you have met all the admission requirements.

 No. The TEAS test must be taken at Stanly Community College.
 This ensures all applicants are held to the same testing standards.

-12. How long is my TEAS score viable?
+15. How long is my TEAS score valid?

 The score is good for 2 years and it must be the most current version given by the college.

 Yes.
-The test cost $58 each time it is taken.
-Perspective students may also purchase a study guide for the exam from the bookstore or online and practice tests from www.atitesting.com.
+The test cost $65 each time it is taken.
+Prospective students may also purchase a study guide for the exam from the bookstore or online and practice tests from www.atitesting.com.
+The price of the TEAS test is subject to change.

 Admissions will notify applicants, by mailed letter, around mid-March.
 Applicants that are on the alternate list will also receive notification.
 Information is accessible via Self-service after letters are mailed.